-The District has evaluated subsequent events through the date that the financial statements were available to be issued November 14, 2023.
-See Note 15 for relevant disclosure.
+The District has evaluated subsequent events through the date that the financial statements were available to be issued November 15, 2024 and determined there were no events that occurred that required disclosure.
 No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.